How Do Colleges Determine Financial Need?

 A closer look at how financial aid impacts your potential family contribution

 Though tedious, taking the time to understand your child’s potential need-based financial aid options could save you money while ensuring your child receives a quality education.
-In fact, the U.S. government alone funds over $120 billion each year in need-based grants, loans, and work-study opportunities.
-Add in private scholarships, merit aid, and other sources, and your child may be able to substantially shrink his or her college costs.
+The U.S. government funds over $120 billion yearly in need-based grants, loans, and work-study opportunities.
+Add in private scholarships, merit aid, and other sources, and your child may be able to shrink their college costs substantially.

 It pays to do your homework.